transmission-remote-gui/transgui/preparation/pr1610/payload/tests/README.md

 python3 tests/test_copy_magnet.py
 ```

-The runner extracts `TMainForm.MenuItem101Click`, `CheckClipboardLink`, and their
+The runner extracts `TMainForm.MenuItem101Click`, `CheckClipboardLink`, and the
-clipboard-reading and link-normalization helpers directly from `main.pas`.
-It
+production clipboard-reading and link-normalization routines directly from
-compiles those implementations with real FPC `Classes`, `Variants`, and `fpjson`
+`main.pas`.
+It compiles those implementations with real FPC `Classes`, `Variants`,
-units.
-Only external form, RPC, status, and clipboard collaborators are replaced;
+and `fpjson` units.
+Only external form, RPC, status, clipboard, and hash-detection
-the production routines are not copied into the test source.
+collaborators are replaced; the fixtures exercised here are already `magnet:` URIs,
+so hash-to-magnet conversion is deliberately outside this focused test.

 Extraction follows the repository's column-one top-level declaration style.
 It
 recognizes procedures, functions, constructors, destructors, class methods,